- Major Studies

 This Research Byte analyzes IT spending as a percentage by industry, IT costs as a percentage of revenue by company size, and IT budgets as a percentage of revenue by region.
 We discuss why it is better to evaluate percentiles rather than average IT spending.
 Finally, we outline other key metrics for IT budget analysis, such as IT spending per employee, IT spending per user, and IT spending per desktop.

-This Research Byte is based on our annual IT spending and staffing benchmarks study, which provides this data for over 25 industry sectors.
+This Research Byte is based on our annual IT spending and staffing benchmarks study, which is based on a statistical data set with over 25 industry sectors.
 The Executive Summary (60+ pages) of the full report is free.
+There is also a companion executive summary for Europe.

 Download the Executive Summary

-IT spending as a percentage of revenue is the most popular metric to use in evaluating overall IT spending.
+IT spending as a percentage of revenue is the most popular formula to use in calculating overall IT spending.
 One reason for this is that financial executives are accustomed to looking at many business functions in terms of a percentage of revenue.
-For example, they look at sales expense, marketing expense, and accounting costs all as a percentage of revenue.
-Considering this metric for information technology is a logical extension.
+For example, they look at sales expense, marketing expense, and accounting costs all calculated as a percentage of revenue.
+Computing this metric for information technology is a logical extension.

-There is no factor more important in calculating this IT spending as a percentage of revenue than industry sector—not company size, not geographic location.
+There is no factor more important in the formula for IT spending as a percentage of revenue than industry sector—not company size, not geographic location.

 Notice, also, in Figure 1, we are tracking IT spending metrics against industry percentiles, not against industry averages.
 Average IT spending tends to be much greater than the median.
-In fact, we often see average IT spending as a percentage of revenue that is actually higher than the 75th percentile!
-This is because IT spending is not a normal distribution but rather is skewed toward the high side.
+In fact, we often see average IT spending as a percentage of revenue that is actually equal to or higher than the 75th percentile!
+This is because IT spending is not a normal distribution but rather is skewed toward higher quartiles.
 This makes sense when you consider that no organization can have IT spending that is less than zero—but there is no limit to how much you can spend.
 For this reason, we publish all of our IT spending ratios at the median, 25th percentile, and 75th percentile.
-This encompasses the middle 50% of the sample, thus excluding potential outliers on either side.
+This encompasses the middle 50% of the sample, thus excluding outliers on either side.

 Therefore, when benchmarking IT spending as a percentage of revenue, look primarily at your industry sector.
 Then look to see whether your organization size is much greater or less than the demographics of the survey sample.
 You may be able use this in your analysis to justify a greater or lesser level of IT expenses.

-Within the U.S. and Canada, our research does not show any difference in IT spending as a percentage of revenue between geographic regions.
-For example, a midsize manufacturing company on the West Coast of the United States should not be spending differently than a similarly sized manufacturer on the East Coast of Canada.
+Within the US and Canada, our research does not show any difference in IT spending as a percentage of revenue between geographic regions.
+For example, a midsize manufacturing company in California the West Coast of the United States should not be spending differently than a similarly sized manufacturer in Texas, New York, Florida, or Montreal, Canada.
 We do not recommend, therefore, that IT organizations attempt to segment a sample by geography.
 To do so only yields a smaller sample, and the confidence level will be less.

 One mistake that IT leaders make in benchmarking their IT spending levels is only to look at their IT budgets as a percentage of revenue.
 To get a more complete picture, it is advisable to use other ratios as well, as shown in Figure 1.
 For example, look at IT spending per employee—or better yet, IT spending per user.
 The latter is more significant, because IT organizations must support users whether or not they are employees.
 Healthcare companies, for example, tend to have many more users than employees.
 On the other hand, in some companies, especially in manufacturing, not all employees are users of IT.